gabedonner/nyt-critics-picks/README.md

-An searchable collection of all the movies picked by New York Times critics.
+A searchable collection of all the movies picked by New York Times critics.
 Built with [Next.js](https://nextjs.org/), the [NYT REST API](https://developer.nytimes.com/docs/movie-reviews-api/1/overview), [MUI](https://mui.com/), and [Framer Motion](https://www.framer.com/motion/).